top of page

 work and socially.

-“It was a horrible feeling and I spiralled further down, worrying that ‘this was
+“It was a horrible feeling, and I spiralled further down, worrying that ‘this was

-it' & at 39 that life as I knew it was over."
+'At 39 that life as I knew it was over."

-“It got worse as I became more isolated and I didn’t want to go to work or
+“It got worse as I became more isolated, and I didn’t want to go to work or

 socialise.”

-Becky noticed physical problems associated with the menopause, too,
+Becky noticed physical problems associated with the menopause, too.

 including hot sweats.
 These caused her embarrassment, especially while at